ginabethrussell/character-gram/README.md

 ## Charactergram - The Star Wars Edition

-Charactergram - The Star Wars Edition is a front end single page application which displays Star Wars character data provided by the [SWAPI](https://swapi.dev/) - The Star Wars API.
+Charactergram - The Star Wars Edition is a front end single page application that displays Star Wars character data provided by [SWAPI](https://swapi.dev/) - The Star Wars API.
 Users can search or browse to see all available characters.
 Users can select a character to see a character profile page.

 This front end app is built with [Next.js](https://nextjs.org/), React, Javascript, Material UI, Emotion, React Icons, and LottieFiles.